yanivomc/seminars/AWS/Cloudformation/cloudformation part 1 - 2 /README.md

 ---

+# Resources
 ### Setting Resources

-In the next part we define the resources we wish to create/include in our stack.
+Read the [refrence for CloudFormation Resource and Property Types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) to see all the resources we can control, define and deploy.

+In Our example we are only going to build one EC2 Instance and a Security group.

-There we can also reference a KV from our mapping part.
+Inside our resource we can and will reference a VALUE from our mapping KV as part of the resource configuration.

 ###### First we define a Security Group (SG)
 ~~~